Towards Better Academia: Strategic Leadership and Experiences of Academic Community During the Tampere3 University Merger (2019–2022)

-This research project explores foundations of Finnish higher education policies and analyzes policies’ application in university practices.
-We focus on questions of university democracy and autonomy.
-More precisely, we dive into strategic leadership and experiences of academic community during Tampere3 university merger.
-This research project develops constructive alternatives for future universities and higher education policies.
-The project is lead by docent Hanna Kuusela (PI) and funded by KONE Foundation, Finland.
-POISED members Tuomas Tervasmäki and Tuukka Tomperi take part in this research project.
+This research project explored foundations of Finnish higher education policies and analyzes policies’ application in university practices.
+It focused on questions of university democracy and autonomy, especially strategic leadership and experiences of academic community, during Tampere3 university merger.
+This research project developed constructive alternatives for future universities and higher education policies.
+The project was lead by docent Hanna Kuusela (PI) and funded by KONE Foundation, Finland.
+POISED members Tuomas Tervasmäki and Tuukka Tomperi took part in this research project.

 More info can be found from the project’s webpage: https://parempiyliopisto.wordpress.com/